 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Child Protection Officer is Mrs Lyle (Headteacher).
-Our Backup Designated Child Protection Officer is Mrs Pickup (SENCO and Year 5/6 Teacher).
+Our Backup Designated Child Protection Officer Mrs Carlile (SENCO and Year 5/6 Teacher).
 Governor responsible for Child Protection is Mr Simm

 The links below will take you to websites which give parents and young people useful advice about internet safety and cyber bullying.